San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

-Certain J1 exchange visitors who participate in programs which are financed by an agency of the U.S. Government or by the exchange visitor’s government, or who are nationals or residents of a country which has been designated by the Exchange Visitor Program as requiring the skills of the exchange visitor, must return to their country of nationality or last residence after completing their program in the United States, and reside there physically for two years before they may become eligible to apply for an immigrant or temporary worker visa.
+Certain J1 exchange visitors who participate in programs that are financed by an agency of the U.S. Government or by the exchange visitor’s government, or who are nationals or residents of a country that has been designated by the Exchange Visitor Program as requiring the skills of the exchange visitor, must return to their country of nationality or last residence after completing their program in the United States, and reside there physically for two years before they may become eligible to apply for an immigrant or temporary worker visa.

 These individuals may apply for a waiver of the two-year foreign residency requirement.
 There are five statutory bases to apply for a J1 waiver:

-- A no objection statement from your host government;
+- A no-objection statement from your host government;

 - A request from an interested U.S. Government agency

 - A claim that you will be persecuted if you return to your country of residence;